 This displays all the assets available to be added to your IBM Cloud Pak for Data project.
 Notice the new DataStage flow asset.
 This is the main asset type that we will be working with.

 - Under the Data Assets section, select the pre-configured COVID Tracking: Colleges Connection.

 - Select Test to test the connection.

 Connection assets can be created to a variety of data sources and targets.
-Check out the source and targets supported by the DataStage as a Service beta.
+Check out the source and targets supported by DataStage as a Service.
 A connection asset contains the information necessary to create a connection to a data source or target.
 Connection assets can be used from within the connectors on the DataStage flow canvas.
 The same connection can also be used in other products, such as IBM Watson® Studio or Watson Knowledge Catalog.

 Step 4.
 Work with a DataStage flow

 Navigate back to the Assets tab in your Project.
-We will now work with the new DataStage flow canvas.
+We will now work with the DataStage flow canvas.
 Select the existing flow, COVID Tracking: Colleges in Providence, to open the canvas.

 Explore the palette of connectors and stages that can be used to build DataStage flows.
 Interact with the canvas by dragging connectors and Stages around, detaching links and double clicking on Connectors or Stages to see their configuration properties.